hans/dotfiles/README.markdown

 -  emacs
 -  vim (more emacs-focused, though)
 -  homebrew
--  Ruby, PHP, Python, Perl, HTML, CSS, JS
+-  Ruby, PHP, Python, Perl, HTML, CSS, JS / CoffeeScript

 I've tried to make these configurations as portable as possible.
 Most of the customizations here have been tested to work on both Linux and OS X.